Sensory Processing Disorder

 Knowing The Difference Of A Meltdown VS Tantrum

-We all process our emotions differently and knowing from experience it is especially harder for those who have processing disorders.
+We all process our emotions differently and knowing from experience it is especially harder for those who have a sensory processing disorder.

 My daughter is 13 now and she’s getting better at regulating herself so I can say it’s getting better!